Lead Safe Housing Rule (LSHR) Training

 On January 13, 2017, HUD published an amendment to the Lead Safe Housing Rule on responding promptly to cases of children under age 6 living in certain categories of HUD-assisted housing who have elevated blood lead levels (EBLLs).

-This training is currently full.
-Recordings and materials will be posted here and another session on this topic will be delivered in Spring 2021.
+Another session on this topic will be delivered in Spring 2021.

 HUD offers two different trainings that provide an explanation of how Public Housing Agencies (PHAs), grantees, and owners respond to cases of EBLLs in children less than 6 years old living in a federally assisted housing unit.